ramarh1/Global-Temperatures/README.md

 # Global-Temperatures
-Using Python, pandas, and forecasting to predict global temperatures
+Using Python, and pandas to show global temperatures across time.